 The pain and trauma of life can make it hard to believe in a higher power.
 In the early stages of addiction recovery, you may not have a lot of confidence that a higher power is there to help you.
 When you work with a treatment specialist, you’ll gain more insight into why you have these feelings and what you need to do to work through them.
 After that point, you’ll be in a better position to name a higher power that works for your unique needs.

-Seeking Help for Substance Use Disorder at the Florida House Experience
+Seeking Help for Substance Use Disorder at FHE Health

 Making a decision like this is a difficult one, but it’s one you don’t have to make alone.
 Instead, turn to help from a licensed, experienced drug and alcohol treatment professional.
-Our team at the Florida House Experience is here to help you.
+Our team at FHE Health is here to help you.